-Turf Replacement Water Conservation Program - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount received as a rebate, voucher, or other financial incentive issued by a public water system, as defined, local government, or state agency for participation in a turf replacement water conservation program.
-For more information, see Schedule CA (540) instructions and R&TC Section 17138.2.
+Interagency Council on Homelessness Payment Exclusion - For taxable years beginning on or after January 1, 2023, California law allows an exclusion from gross income for payments received pursuant to the California Welfare and Institutions Code Section 8257 by members of the Interagency Council on Homelessness, its advisory committee, or its working groups who are or have been homeless.
+For more information, see Schedule CA (540) instructions and R&TC Section 17131.13.

-Fire Victims Trust Exclusion - For taxable years beginning before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any amount received from the Fire Victims Trust, established pursuant to the order of the United States Bankruptcy Court for the Northern District of California dated June 20, 2020, case number 19-30088, docket number 8053.
-If a qualified taxpayer included income for an amount received from the Fire Victims Trust in a prior taxable year, the tax payer can file an amended tax return for that year.
-If the normal statute of limitations has expired, the taxpayer must file a claim by September 29, 2023.
-See Schedule CA (540) instructions and R&TC Section 17138.5.
+Kincade Wildfire Exclusion - For taxable years beginning on or after January 1, 2020, and before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any qualified amount received in a settlement from Pacific Gas and Flectric (PG&E) Company or its subsidiary relating to the 2019 Kincade Fire.
+If a qualified taxpayer included income for a qualified amount received from this settlement in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
+For more information, see Schedule CA (540) instructions and R&TC

-Thomas and Woolsey Wildfires Exclusion - For taxable years beginning before January 1, 2027, California law allows a qualified taxpayer an exclusion from gross income for any amount received in a settlement from Southern California Edison for claims relating to the 2017 Thomas Fire or the 2018 Woolsey Fire.
-If a qualified taxpayer included income for an amount received from these settlements in a prior taxable year, the taxpayer can file an amended tax return for that year.
-If the normal statute of limitations has expired, the taxpayer must file a claim by September 29, 2023.
-For more information, see Schedule CA (540) instructions and R&TC Section 17138.6
+Zogg Wildfire Exclusion - For taxable years beginning on or after January 1, 2020, and before January 1, 2028, California law allows a qualified taxpayer an exclusion from gross income for any qualified amount received in a settlement from PG&E Company or its subsidiary relating to the 2020 Zogg Fire.
+If a qualified taxpayer included income for a qualified amount received from this settlement in a prior taxable year, the taxpayer can file an amended tax return for that year within the normal statute of limitations.
+For more information, see Schedule CA (540) instructions and R&TC Section 17139.3.